-Student clinical learning assignments are based on course objectives, faculty/student assessment of individual interests/needs, preceptor availability, resources, and availability of sites with established affiliation agreements.
-PLEASE NOTE: Clinical placements can only be confirmed when there is an agreement between the facility and Duke University School of Nursing.
+Student precepted learning assignments are based on course objectives, faculty/student assessment of individual interests/needs, preceptor availability, resources, and availability of sites with established affiliation agreements.
+PLEASE NOTE: Precepted placements can only be confirmed when there is an affiliation agreement between the facility and Duke University School of Nursing.
+Students may not begin their rotations at a precepted site until they have received an approval notification from CPO and they have completed all of the site-specific clearance requirements.

-The following procedure outlines steps to optimize availability of clinical experiences:
+The following procedure outlines steps to optimize availability of precepted experiences:

+- Students are not expected to arrange their own precepted sites but are expected to collaborate with CPO.
+Offering possibilities for placement will benefit the student's experience. - Students, in some instances, may be requested to identify sites accessible to them or to submit clinical placement leads.
+This information can be crucial in expanding clinical partnerships and keeping a student closer to their desired location. - If a student feels strongly that they have personal circumstances where they have to be placed within a certain distance, they will be required to work with CPO to identify sites and preceptors that meet these personal needs.

-- Students are not expected to arrange their own clinical sites, facilities, entities, or preceptors.
-They may offer possibilities for placement site.
-Students may be requested to identify sites accessible to them.
-This information must be submitted to the Clinical Placement Office by the deadline set by the CPO using the weblink that will be provided to all students in clinical courses. - The student is responsible for registering for the clinical course and submitting the required electronic forms to the Clinical Placement Office by the dates requested.. - The course coordinator (faculty) is responsible for working with the Clinical Placement Office team members to determine appropriateness of sites and preceptors for the students' learning needs - The course coordinator and faculty are responsible for orienting the preceptor to the student's program of study, the course requirements, and the specific duties of the preceptor role.
+- The student is responsible for registering for the clinical course and submitting the required forms to the Clinical Placement Office by the dates requested. - Failure to communicate with CPO or be responsive to requests for information may result in delayed clinical placements, and opportunities being offered to other students residing in the same geographical area. - The course clinical instructor and faculty are responsible for working with the Clinical Placement Office team members to determine appropriateness of sites and preceptors for the students' learning needs. - The course clinical instructor and faculty are responsible for orienting the preceptor to the student's program of study, the course requirements, and the specific duties of the preceptor role. - Students are expected to notify CPO if their assigned clinical experience cannot be started within 1 2 weeks of the start date noted on the approved placement letter.